 In the age of social media and the various other modern marketing methods, it’s easy to dismiss email marketing as just another ancient method way past its heyday.

 Well, you’d be wrong.

-There will be 5.6 billion active email addresses as soon as 2019
+There were estimated 5.6 billion active email addresses in 2019

 86% of professionals tend towards using email as their primary method of communication

 Just as well, Oberlo reports that there’s an average of 3200% return on investment (ROI) when it comes to email marketing, i.e. on average, you might receive $32 for each 1$ you spend on your email marketing strategy.

 Emarsys reports that around 80% of SMBs (Small and Midsize Businesses) use a mailing list for both customer conversion and retention.